johnbobelisa/johnbobelisa/README.md

-## Hi there 👋 - Here are some things I've built 👇
+## Hi there 👋 - Here are some of the things I've built 👇
 ![Demo](watchAI.gif)

 <!--